NMSCD/BaitBox/README.md

 This project is a collection of the files used to extract the data from the game files, parse the information and then upload the data to the [GoogleSheet][ggfGoogleSheet].

+It is worth noting that another contributor to the Google Sheet was [Craig Mark][nmsresourcesTwitter] who also added his data from his meticulous work which also exists on his [web site][nmsresourcesWeb] as an additional sheet (tab).

 <br />

 <!-- Links used in the page -->